ARM-software/psa-api/doc/crypto/api/keys/types.rst

             *   -   Curve type
                 -   Compatible algorithms
             *   -   Weierstrass
-                -   Weierstrass curve public keys can be used in asymmetric signature and key encapsulation algorithms.
+                -   Weierstrass curve public keys can be used in asymmetric signature and key-encapsulation algorithms.

                     `PSA_ALG_DETERMINISTIC_ECDSA`